 The 2D data represents several grains of highly variable brightness.

 The recipe generates two segmentations from this image:

 - One segmentation contains only bright grains (grayscale value is greater than 127).

 - One segmentation contains all the grains (grayscale value is greater than 2).

-The label image with all the grains is then converted into a grayscale image by the module Label to Area.
+The label image with all the grains is then converted into a grayscale image by the Label to Area module.

-Finally, by applying the measure CustomAreaFraction to both the label image of the bright grains (Data) and the grayscale image of all grains (Intensity Image), the user will compute the area fraction of bright grains relatively to all grains.
+Finally, by applying the CustomAreaFraction measure to both the label image of the bright grains (Data) and the grayscale image of all grains (Intensity Image), you can compute the area fraction of bright grains relative to all grains.

-One can eventually generalize this technique to compute any area fraction relatively to any binary image.
+You can generalize this technique to compute any area fraction relative to any binary image.

 The Label to Area Python module has no specific port; it is just a single push button conversion module.

 You must create the Area/Maximum custom measure (CustomAreaFraction) manually.